okta/okta-mobile-swift/README.md

 ### Platforms

-Only the last 4 major platform versions are officially supported, unless there are platform limitations that limits our ability to support older versions.
+Only the last 4 major platform versions are officially supported, unless there are platform limitations that limit our ability to support older versions.

 | Platform    | Supported | Best-Effort |
 | ----------- | --------- | ----------- |